 - If this leads to making love, then allow it to, but meditate on making love by focusing your consciousness on your connection with your partner.

-With these couples meditation exercises, partners can feel intimacy on an all-new level.
+With these couples meditation exercises, you’ll experience intimacy on an all-new level.

 Benefits of meditation for couples: